ztyyLV/web-twain-docs/getstarted/helloworld.md

 > `RemoteFile` is the default field name for the uploaded file.
 So we use it to extract the file from the Post Request.
 This field name can be changed with the API [HttpFieldNameOfUploadedImage]({{site.info}}api/WebTwain_ IO.html#httpfieldnameofuploadedimage).

-Create a `saveUploadedPDF.aspx` file in the same location of `helloworld.html` and write the following script in it.
+Create a `saveUploadedPDF.aspx` file in the same location as your `helloworld.html` and write the following script in it.

 ``` csharp
 <%@ Page Language="C#" %>